AdobeDocs/experience-manager-dispatcher.en/help/using/dispatcher.md

 >[!NOTE]
 >
->Please note that with the provided `author_dispatcher.any` configuration, when you install a CQ5 feature pack, hotfix, or application code package that affects any content under `/libs` or `/apps` then you must delete the cached files under those directories in your dispatcher cache to ensure that the next time they are requested the newly upgraded files are fetched, and not the old cached ones.
+>With the provided `author_dispatcher.any` configuration, when you install a CQ5 feature pack, hotfix, or application code package that affects any content under `/libs` or `/apps`, you must delete the cached files under those directories in your Dispatcher cache.
+Doing so ensures that the next time they are requested the newly upgraded files are fetched, and not the old cached ones.

 >[!CAUTION]
 >
->If you have used the previously configured author dispatcher and enabled a *dispatcher flushing agent* then please do the following:
+>If you have used the previously configured author Dispatcher and enabled a *Dispatcher flushing agent*, do the following:

-1. Delete or disable the **author dispatcher's** flushing agent on your AEM author instance.
+1. Delete or disable the **author Dispatcher's** flushing agent on your AEM author instance.
-1. Re-do the author dispatcher configuration by following the new instructions above.
+1. Redo the author Dispatcher configuration by following the new instructions above.

 <!--
 [Author Dispatcher configuration file (Dispatcher 4.1.2 or later)](assets/author_dispatchernew.any)